 When should I expect to hear about my request once I’ve submitted it?

 Your request will be checked to ensure that it is valid (see guidance on what constitutes a valid request).
-You will receive notification within 14 days on whether your request has been confirmed as VALID.
-Once we have received a valid Participation Request your community should receive a decision on whether your request has been granted within 30 days – if we need any further information from your community in order to make that decision we will contact you.
+Once we have received a valid Participation Request your community should receive a decision on whether your request has been granted within 30 working days – if we need any further information from your community in order to make that decision we will contact you.

 If the request involves another public body as well as Argyll and Bute Council then your community will receive a response within 45 days – this is to give us time to contact the other public body and establish whether they agree to participate in the process.